 I hate to admit that this is such an important factor for us, but it is.
 If we’ve heard from multiple sources that a place is really awesome or really terrible that’ll help us determine if we should go or not.
 Reading travel blogs and talking to other people and friends will help us flesh things out.
 If there is no reputation: that’s where tip #2 should come in mind…

-January – Sri Lanka
+January – Sri Lanka and Thailand

-March- South Africa
+February- Singapore and South Africa